Student Success Services

 Physical

 Join us for nature walks in Lullwater Park with fellow students, faculty, and staff.
-Walks are student-led and take lace once or twice a month.
+Walks are student-led and take place once or twice a month.
 Stay tuned for information about upcoming walks and opportunities to connect with your peers in nature.

 Nutrition Services

-EUSHS provides nutrition services for all enrolled students including education and medical nutrition therapy to help students make informed choices.
+Emory University Student Health Services provides nutrition services for all enrolled students including education and medical nutrition therapy to help students make informed choices.

 EUSHS Website

-Farmer's Market Here at SON (1520 Clifton Rd Campus)
+SON Farmer's Market (1520 Clifton Rd Campus)

 Every Other Monday